 3. Include the right ATS resume keywords

-The ATS searches for specific, job-related keywords that the employer has
+The Applicant Tracking System searches for specific, job-related keywords that the employer has

 Your resume needs to contain enough of these keywords to get past the robots.
 These are usually keywords that were used in the job posting, job description and applicant requirements.
 Go through these documents and highlight the essential keywords to include in your resume.

 Keywords can be nouns or short phrases describing skills, abilities, knowledge, education, training and work experience.
 If the job posting does not provide sufficient detail to determine the relevant keywords the ATS might use, analyze listings for the same job title on different job search sites.

 Do not over-stuff your resume with keywords as this will be seen as spam by the ATS.
 Create a resume that works by adding the right keywords organically to your resume.
 Contextualize the keyword by demonstrating the relevance to your work history or education.

 The system analyzes the depth and type of your experience in relation to the keyword.
 For example if a keyword is "Excel", this word needs to be framed by a description that clearly articulates your experience of Excel.

 Include only relevant information, listing only those job skills, qualifications

 and achievements that are applicable to the job you are applying for.